-In the 1970′s and early days of Berkeley street-art vending, Dale’s unique flow art paintings and natural mobiles made from materials collected at Marin’s Stinson Beach could often be found on Telegraph Avenue.
+In the 1970′s and early days of Berkeley street-art vending, Dale’s unique flow art multi-media paintings, and his natural mobiles that were constructed from materials collected at Marin’s Stinson Beach, were popular on Telegraph Avenue.
 Born to publish, early efforts during that same period included posters and promotions for rock concerts, a book of poems, and a news magazine about UFOs — showcasing the Bay Area’s only-ever listed and recognized UFO reporting service.

 In 1980, Dale opened Signs & Graphics, a small art studio next to Berkeley’s People’s Park, and his work could soon be found all over the SF Bay Area.
 He expanded his focus from 1988-1991, helping friend and accomplished jazz musician Art Maxwell create the Tonal Gravity Records label, as well as working on graphics and set design for the world premier of John Kaye‘s Cherry Terry at Theatre 6470 in Hollywood, and producing a series of illustrations for Ellen Sebastian‘s original stage production of Face at SF’s Theatre Artaud.

 Dale followed this with his one-man art show, Kozmik Thang, a hit at local Bay Area art galleries, cafes and coffee houses.
 During these exhibitions, he was recruited into co-producing several editions of the cable TV series 30 Minutes: Television With A Vision for BayCable.
 He was also approached to manage, and eventually take over, a northern California karaoke club scene newspaper.